Build Thread Project JPSK8

 Tropical Island + CJ8 = Heaven :notworthy:

 It's been brutally cold the past couple of weeks, so there's been little progress.
 I brought the dash, fenders & half doors up to the house and stripped them down in the basement.
-The rebuilder should be done with the trans today or tomorrow (had to crawl under the other Scrambler on Sunday in the freezing cold to pull the t-cases and get the tailhousing off of the trans where we were using it for mock up so that they can set the endplay & finish up).
+The rebuilder should be done with the Transmission today or tomorrow (had to crawl under the other Scrambler on Sunday in the freezing cold to pull the t-cases and get the tailhousing off of the Transmission where we were using it for mock up so that they can set the endplay & finish up).
 Ordered up the u-bolt yokes, Novak master rebuild kit & aluminum pan for the Dana 300 and will be dropping the 360 off at the rebuilder soon (due for a snowstorm this weekend along with another temperature drop).
 Found a shop that can dip the frame to clean it, so I'll haul it out there after I get the drivetrain out & repair the body mounts.

 Wow your build is going to be an awesome one.
 Im so jealous of the shop space you have.
 I am looking forward to the progress.